Netcentric/fe-build/docs/CODE_OF_CONDUCT.md

-# Netcentric, a Cognizant Digital Business Code of Conduct
+# Cognizant Netcentric Code of Conduct

 ## Our Pledge